kaz-hero123/kaz-hero123/README.md

 # Experience

-## Software Development Intern — HummaTech Indonesia
+## Project Manager Intern — HummaTech Indonesia

 **2024 — 2025 · Internship**

-Contributed as a backend developer while taking on project coordination responsibilities for a school RFID attendance system.
+Contributed as a Project Manager while taking on project coordination responsibilities for a school RFID attendance system.

 ### Scope of Work